 for RGB and AGB stars with Teff < 3750K.
 To ensure continuity, the bolometric corrections and

 colours of Westera et al.(2000) have been shifted to match the other sets of transformations when

 Along the TP-AGB phase, when the (J-K) colours reach (J-K)=1.2 mag, we used the (J-K)-Teff and (H-K)-Teff relationships by Bergeat, Knapik & Rutily (2001, A&A, 178, 209) that are appropriate in the Carbon star regime.

 The coding of the file names is as follows:

-The suffix "o" denotes models computed by accounting overshooting during the central H-burning phase.
+The suffix "s" denotes models computed by adopting a Standard evolutionary scenario (no atomic diffusion, no overshooting).
 The suffix "nor" indicates that the evolutionary sequence has been "reduced" to a suitable number of points.
 This has been accomplished by fixing some key stage along the evolutionary path, and distributing for each track the same number of points between two consecutive stages.
 This allows a straightforward interpolation for producing isochrones of a given age, and for determining tracks and isochrones for other metallicities within the range spanned by the computed grid of models.

 The whole set of evolutionary tracks can be downloaded as a single compressed tar archive.